Groundling Marsh

-Groundling Marsh is a Canadian children's television series, produced by Portfolio Film & Television Inc., and J.A.
+Groundling Marsh is a Canadian children's television puppet series, produced by Portfolio Film & Television Inc., and J.A.
 Delmage Productions.
 It included songs and animated segments, and enjoyed a certain amount of success and popularity during its time.
 The only merchandise produced for the show were videos and they are now exceptionally rare and no longer produced.
-In the United States, it aired on PBS and The Disney Channel.
+In the United States, it aired on PBS and the Disney Channel.
 It received funding from the International Production Fund, formerly the Maclean Hunter Television Fund.
-This series premiered on June 27, 1994, on YTV before premiering in the U.S. on The Disney Channel and PBS on October 1, 1995.
+This series premiered on June 27, 1994, on YTV before premiering in the U.S. on the Disney Channel and PBS on October 1, 1995.
 Groundling Marsh was nominated at the 12th Annual Gemini Awards for Best Preschool Program or Series.
 John Pattison was also nominated for a Gemini (Best Performance in a Preschool Program or Series) for the episode "Bah Hegdish".
 The show had its series finale on November 7, 1997.
 The show is still seen on Bell Media-owned educational station CTV Two Alberta.

-Plot synopsis
+Premise

 Groundling Marsh takes place in a magical swamp.
 Most of the mutant-like characters are "Groundlings" but look very different from each other.
 They can be described as any combination of animal, human, elf, and plant.
 One of the characters is a robot named Stacks.
 Generally, humans never appear in the series except as an alien presence represented by a boot or a voice.
 Most often, humans come to the marsh to dump trash and disrupt the ecosystem.
 The show was designed to be educational and so the story of each episode includes morals such as friendship, honesty, caring, and protection of the environment.